microprediction/timemachines/README.md

 ### Optimization of hyperparameters

+On an ongoing basis:
+ - Hyper-parameter optimization is routinely tested using a variety of optimization packages.
+See [timemachines-testing](https://github.com/microprediction/timemachines-testing).
+ - Once hyper-parameters are fixed, models with no tweakable (hyper)-parameters are compared on an ongoing basis out of sample.
+See the model [elo ratings](https://github.com/microprediction/timemachines-testing/tree/main/skater_elo_ratings).
+ - These tests use live data, constantly refreshed.
+See [stream listing](https://www.microprediction.org/browse_streams.html).

 This package exposes some (but not all) functionality from numerous global optimizers in a consistent manner.
 Perhaps that is of independent interest.
 It is easy to exploit: